 Tucked into a quaint heritage home along the waterfront in picturesque Mahone Bay, Mateus Bistro is a precious pearl in the Nova Scotia dining scene.

 It seems everywhere we go people want to show off their favorite restaurant and fab food finds.
-A recent getaway to the Southern shore of Nova Scotia included an evening at Mateus Bistro, so good it begs to be shared.
+A recent getaway to the Southern shore of Nova Scotia included an evening at Mateus Bistro; so good it begs to be shared.

 The menu is meticulously constructed by Chef Matthew Krizan.
 A chef with a solid pedigree, Krizan’s passion for local produce, deep flavour and refined technique shows in his food.
 That passion is echoed by a strong front of house team who are in every way warm and courteous.
 The service was excellent; attentive enough to feel well looked after, but distant enough to feel we were in a world of our own.

 Hurricane Arthur ripped through the province the night prior, knocking out power as it raged, making my Mother’s small wedding even more intimate as candles lit the reception and a crank radio doubled as DJ.
 Our evening at Mateus Bistro was a meal designed to bring the two sides of our new family together.
-A party of eleven, were were able to effectively sample most of the menu.
+A party of eleven, we were able to effectively sample most of the menu.
 If a picture says a thousand words, I believe the food can speak for itself, with a few side notes from this Gypsy.

 Let’s start with the appetizers, left to right:

 Scallops ($14) – seared local scallops with in house smoked tomato coulis, fresh herbs and pea shoots.
-Chef Krizan’s subtle use of smoke, this time with the smoked tomato coulis made this dish both powerfully aromatic and bold in flavor contrasts.
+Chef Krizan’s subtle use of smoke, this time with the smoked tomato coulis, made this dish both powerfully aromatic and bold in flavor contrasts.
 Foie gras ($17) – seared Quebec foie gras on a truffled mashed potato drizzled topped with a haskap gastrique.
 Based in solid French technique with all the right flavours and textures – rich and fatty with accents of sweetness and loamy truffle – it’s easy to recommend the foie gras.

 Mains, left to right (and below):

 Diner notes: Reservations are recommended in the summer months, especially on weekends.
 Map and menus are included on their easy to navigate website.
 Those eating gluten free, vegetarian or vegan will find the Mateus Bistro menu thoughtfully coded to address dietary concerns, without having to ask a million questions.
 The wine list is a tight selection of quality wines, ask for recommendations on some of their Nova Scotia’s offerings.
-You may be quite surprised by the quality of the wines from this side of the country, the best vintages never make it out of the province.
+You may be surprised by the quality of the wines from this side of the country.
+The best vintages never make it out of the province.

 In this business I find it’s the little things that make the biggest difference.
-It’s an undertone of ‘caring’ for your customers, not just serving them, that breeds fierce loyalty and repeat clientele.
+It’s an undertone of caring for your customers, not just serving them, that breeds fierce loyalty and repeat clientele.
 If you live nearby chances are you’ve experienced Mateus Bistro’s natural charm.
 If you’re visiting, this is a lovely little dining treasure — not to be missed.

 Best of luck to Chef Krizan, we look forward to tales of your continued success.
-In the meantime, sure you’ll be seeing members of the family!
+In the meantime, sure you’ll be seeing members of the family.

 533 Main Street, Mahone Bay, NS